aditi3211/CineRec-AI-Movie-Recommender-System/README.md

 CineRec is an interactive web application that recommends movies based on content similarity.
 This project demonstrates a complete data science pipeline, from raw data cleaning and feature engineering to model building and deployment as a user-friendly web app.

-(Replace the URL above with a screenshot of your app.
-You can upload one to imgur.com)

 Features

 Content-Based Filtering: Recommends movies by analyzing their plot, genres, keywords, cast, and crew.